 The loneliness of going vegan after sixty isn't about rejection — it's the quiet realization that every meal you've ever shared with the people you love was built on an agreement you've now broken.

-Last Thursday, my oldest friend from Pennsylvania — we've known each other since we were eleven — called to tell me she was planning a trip to Singapore.
+Last Thursday, my oldest friend from back home in Pennsylvania — we've known each other since middle school — called to tell me he was planning a trip to Austin.
 I should have been thrilled.
 I was thrilled, for about three seconds.
 And then the familiar knot formed in my stomach, the one that shows up now whenever someone I love says the words "Let's get dinner."

-Because here's what happened the last time she visited: I spent forty-five minutes on the phone with a restaurant, trying to confirm whether their laksa could be made without shrimp paste.
-I researched three backup options.
-I printed a card in Mandarin explaining my dietary needs.
-And when we finally sat down together — two women who have buried sisters and husbands, who once shared a single can of Tab on a porch in 1972 — the first twenty minutes were consumed by me apologizing for the menu limitations and her insisting she didn't mind, both of us performing a version of ease that neither of us felt.
+Because here's what happened the last time he visited: I spent forty-five minutes researching barbecue joints that had more than a sad side salad for plant-based options.
+I called two restaurants to confirm their smoked beans weren't made with brisket drippings.
+I mapped out three backup spots.
+And when we finally sat down together — two guys who once split a gas station burrito on a road trip to nowhere and thought it was the greatest meal of our lives — the first twenty minutes were consumed by me apologizing for the menu limitations and him insisting he didn't mind, both of us performing a version of ease that neither of us felt.

-I went vegan at sixty-seven.
-I'm seventy now.
-And I need to say something that I haven't seen anyone else say: the specific loneliness that comes with this choice, at this age, is not about hostility.
+I went vegan at thirty-three.
+I'm thirty-six now.
+And I need to say something that I haven't seen anyone else say: the specific loneliness that comes with this choice, at this stage of life — when your social world is built around bars and smokehouses and weekend cookouts — is not about hostility.
 Nobody has thrown me out of a dinner party.
 Nobody has called me names.
 It's subtler than that — and in some ways, harder to bear.

 The Meal Was Never Just a Meal